eshansurendra/AerialSeg-U-Net/docs/README.md

 # Pretrained Models

-Pretrained models are provided in the `pretrained_models` directory.
+Pretrained models are provided in the `Saved-Models` directory.
 You can load and use these models directly without training:

 * `satellite_standard_unet_100epochs.keras`